oyster-catcher/HopperGuidance/README.md

 - Err.
 Position gain - Sets the velocity to aim to close the position error.
 If set of 1 then when 1m aware aim for a velocity of 1m/s towards the target.
 0.2 to 0.4 are good values.
 - Velocity gain - If set of 1 then when the target velocity is out by 1m/s than accelerate at 1m/s2

+- Show track - Display track, align and steer vectors
+- Logging - If enabled the files vessel.dat and solution.dat are logged to the same directory as KSP.log

 Heres a diagram to explain some of the parameters

 ![](docs/Diagram.png)

 General tips:

-Have sufficient RCS for your craft so it can change its attitude reasonably quickly Enable RCS
+- Have sufficient RCS or reaction wheel for your craft so it can change its attitude quickly enough (look at whether the steer vector is often misaligned with the crafts attitude)
+- Enable RCS
-If you get a failure to compute a solution when clicking "Enable autopilot" check if you are below to min descent angle and if you are above the max velocity.
-If you are then a solution may be impossible.
+- If you get a failure to compute a solution when clicking "Enable autopilot" check if you are below to min descent angle and if you are above the max velocity.
+If you are then a solution may be impossible
+- It can take longer to compute highly constrained trajectories for heavy craft or not find a solution at all.
+Retry, fly somewhere easier or reduce the constraints
-If your craft comes in too low to land either reduce max final thrust angle to land more vertically or increase min descent angle
+- If your craft comes in too low to land either reduce max final thrust angle to land more vertically or increase min descent angle
+- If your craft is way off the trajectory its best to disable and enable autopilot to compute a new trajectory
+- If your craft is way off, pointing the wrong direction and not steering you probably have min thrust=0 and RCS isn't strong enough to turn the vessel.
+You want a gimballing engine with some thrust to be able to turn the craft

 Dealing with Small Craft: